Family Free Day

 11AM | Meet at the Admission Desk

-Members of the D/deaf, Hard of Hearing, and ASL communities are invited to experience Blanche Lazzell: Becoming an American Modernist on a special tour led by a Museum Educator and American Sign Language (ASL) Interpreter.
-ASL Interpretation provided by Inclusive Communication Services.
+Members of the D/deaf, Hard of Hearing, and ASL communities are invited to experience Blanche Lazzell: Becoming an American Modernist on a special tour led by a Museum Educator with American Sign Language (ASL) interpretation provided by Inclusive Communication Services.
+Program participation is free.
+Space is limited and available on a first-come, first-served basis.

 Community Weaving Workshop with artist Margot Becker